-For the past forty years, Tonya has worked in many facets of the artistic community: as a classical musician; as an actor; a director; and a producer, winning numerous awards and - since 2001 - overseeing all aspects of Reelworld.
-She believes that giving underserved BIPOC (Canadian Black, Indigenous, People of Colour) voices the power to tell their truth from their unique experiences is vital to creating stronger and more compassionate communities.
+Tonya is two time Emmy nominated and two time NAACP Image winner with an over 40 year career in the entertainment industry working in many facets of the artistic community.
+She started out as a young classical pianist; then actor; a director; and a producer, winning numerous awards.
+She currently oversees all aspects of Reelworld.
+She believes that giving underserved Canadian Black, Indigenous, Asian, South Asian, Middle Eastern and Latinx voices the power to tell their truth from their unique experiences is vital to creating stronger and more compassionate communities.
 Over the years, Tonya has initiated year-round youth and seniors programs, professional development for filmmakers, and nurtured a supportive and collaborative network for artists of colour.
+She has become a powerful activist for the importance of inclusion and diversity of racially diverse professionals in the Canadian entertainment industry.
 She splits her time between Toronto and Los Angeles.

 Rodrigo Diaz Varela

 Rodrigo started with Reelworld in 2003 as Marketing & Office Manager, becoming the Finance & Operations Coordinator in 2005, and earning his present role as Finance Manager in 2006.
 He is a Certified Management Accountant, and holds an MBA from the Richard Ivey School of Business at Western University.
 As an immigrant from Argentina, Rodrigo’s work at Reelworld aligns with his passion for film as a tool to bring communities together.
 He is also the Associate Vice President for Marketing Strategic Initiatives & Automotive Promotional Planning at Canadian Tire.

 Programming and Industry Initiatives Manager